Steam Approves Its First Uncensored Adult Game

 And, as a result of this announcement, users wondered when adult games would hit the site.
 In addition, Steam recently added new filters that allowed users to select “Nudity or Sexual Content” and “Adult Only Sexual Content.”

 So, now that the conversation has been had and new filters have been added to the Steam site, the arrival of their very first adult content game has been announced.
-Titled Negligee: Love Stories, the game is “a series of four stories following the characters Karen, Charlotte, Sophie and Jasmin in their early lives as they have to choose what they really love and what path their lives will take,” according to its synopsis on Steam.
+Titled Negligee: Love Stories, the game is “a series of four stories following the characters Karen, Charlotte, Sophie, and Jasmin in their early lives as they have to choose what they really love and what path their lives will take,” according to its synopsis on Steam.

 “I am happy to confirm Negligee: Love Stories has completed the steam review process and will be our first every 100 percent uncensored game on steam, no patch needed,” writes the developer, according to PC Gamer.

-As PC Gamer points out, while adult content specific games are now being allowed on Steam, many of the games already on the platform (such as Mass Effect 2 and The Witcher 3) already contain sexual content.
+As PC Gamer points out, while adult-content-specific games are now being allowed on Steam, many of the games already on the platform (such as Mass Effect 2 and The Witcher 3) already contain sexual content.
 However, the difference lies in the fact that these games were not considered pornographic in content and it was likely that only the most prudish of players would consider them to be so.